A simple mechanism for unstable degeneracies in local Hamiltonians

-Motivated by the ground state case, we wonder whether unstable degeneracies also arise for locally convertible eigenstates, in the whole spectrum, of local Hamiltonians.
+We emphasize that the results shown in this work do not require translation invariance and are valid for any physical dimension.
 Similar results can also be derived for the steady (mixed) states of frustration-free local Lindbladians mapped by local quantum channels.

-{\it Acknowledgments.--} I thank A. Molnar and A. Turzillo for key discussions, A. Franco-Rubio and A.M.
-Kubicki for comments and the Erwin Schrödinger Institute (ESI), where this paper took shape.
+{\it Acknowledgments.--} I thank A. Molnar and A. Turzillo, A. Franco-Rubio and A.M.
+Kubicki for enlightening discussions and the Erwin Schrödinger Institute (ESI), where this paper took shape.
 The author is funded by the FWF Erwin Schrödinger Grant DOI 10.55776/J4796.